Benjamina Karić: Appointment

+Tenure

-In June 2021, Karić visited the northwestern Bosnian city of Banja Luka, where she met with its mayor Draško Stanivuković, marking this event the first time after 26 years, and since the end of the Bosnian War, that the mayors of both Sarajevo and Banja Luka, as the two largest cities of Bosnia and Herzegovina, have met each other.
+In June 2021, Karić visited the northwestern Bosnian city of Banja Luka, where she met with its mayor Draško Stanivuković, marking this event the first time since the end of the Bosnian War in 1995, that the mayors of both Sarajevo and Banja Luka, as the two largest cities of Bosnia and Herzegovina, had met each other.
 Later during that same month, Karić and Istočno Sarajevo mayor Ljubiša Ćosić signed a memorandum on the construction of a bike path, planned to connect Sarajevo and the town of Pale.
 On 30 June, the city's authorities launched a project to rebuild the astronomical observatory located on the mountain Trebević.
 On 8 July 2021, she visited Istanbul and there met with its mayor Ekrem İmamoğlu.
 On 17 July, the eve of her 100th day in office, Karić revealed plans for constructions of a large urban park, bike paths and excursion sites.

 On 12 November 2021, the Sarajevo City Administration put up a monument in Kazani, honoring ethnic Serbs living inside besieged Sarajevo, who were victims of a mass murder by the forces of Mušan Topalović, commander of the 10th Mountain Brigade in the Army of the Republic of Bosnia and Herzegovina during the Bosnian War.
 On 15 November, Karić and High Representative Christian Schmidt unveiled the monument.
 UDIK, which was one of initiators of the monument, and families of the victims did not attend the unveiling after it was revealed that the perpetrators' names would be omitted from the plaque.

+In 2022, the City of Sarajevo undertook a comprehensive restoration of the Bistrik railway station, a national monument of Bosnia and Herzegovina.
+The restored building was officially reopened on 6 April 2022, with Karić expressing pride in reviving the iconic structure, highlighting its importance to the city's heritage.
+Throughout 2023, façades in Sarajevo's center, mostly those built during the Austro-Hungarian period, underwent renovations.

+In June 2023, Karić refused to project the rainbow flag, a symbol of LGBT pride, on the City Hall, and opted not to publicly show her support for the LGBT community, unlike most of her fellow SDP BiH members who have regularly showed support for the community.

+Following a large escalation of the Gaza–Israel conflict in October 2023, Karić said it was "hypocritical to condemn Hamas' attack on Israel, and not to condemn all that happened before and after it".

+In June 2024, it was reported that Karić would run for municipal mayor of Novo Sarajevo, a municipality within the city of Sarajevo, in the Bosnian municipal elections.
+The SDP BiH confirmed Karić's candidacy in July 2024.
+In the elections, held on 6 October 2024, she was narrowly elected municipal mayor of Novo Sarajevo, obtaining 42.21% of the vote, while her main opponent, Muamer Bandić, won 40.41%.
+Her term as mayor of Sarajevo ended on 18 November 2024.
+She was sworn in as Novo Sarajevo municipal mayor the following day.